skaako/raildriver/README.md

 INI file has to go into c:\Windows folder to work in TSW2.
 Set the com port in the INI file to connect to your Arduino (Test code included)

-Arduino sends the string 'Output: xxx xxx xxx xxx xxx xxx xxx' xxx is the output to each analog channel that the Raildriver outputs.
+Arduino sends the string 'Output: xxx xxx xxx xxx xxx xxx xxx bbb bbb bbb bbb bbb bbb' xxx is the output to each analog channel that the Raildriver outputs. bbb is the output for the buttons.
 Each output has to be 3 characters to keep the string length consistant.
 As you can see in the Arduino code I have added padding for numbers under 10 and under 100 that require it.

 The 7 channels output are in the order Reverser, Throttle, Auto Brake, Independent Brake, Bail Off, Top Rotary Switch, Bottom Rotary Switch.
 These are 8 bit channels (0 - 255)

+Button data is now included.
+The follow bytes are for the buttons...

+Byte  9 - Buttons  0 -  7
+Byte 10 - Buttons  8 - 15
+Byte 10 - Buttons 16 - 23
+Byte 10 - Buttons 24 - 31
+Byte 10 - Buttons 32 - 39
+Byte 10 - Buttons 40 - 43

-I haven't implemented any of the buttons yet.
+I haven't tested or impleted the buttons yet but the data should work.

 I have had the speed output working but didn't find it useful enough for my case.